DivorcedHorse/CS5103SWEngPractice/README.md

     The goal for **String and Words** is to create a simple application that will `perform various word statistics of a given document (as a string)`.
 This includes, but may not be limited to, counting the `frequency of each unique word` and supporting `combinations of space, tab, and newline characters as seperators`.

+    #### **NEW REQUIREMENT CHANGE**
+    As of Monday, March 13th, new requirements were introduced to the **String and Words** system.
+Two new features were introduced to the system that will be implemented.
+The two features includes:

+    1. Counting the number of lines (LineCount)
+    2. Counting the number of characters (CharCount)

+    The following new features will be thoroughly specified to make requirements clear and help define the implementation of the features.
+New test cases will also be created to ensure the validity and correctness of said features.

 3. ### **Project Implementation:**
     I will implement **String and Words** using Python 3.
 This includes creating the source code and test files in Python.<br><br>
     I will also utilize GitHub as my Version Control System (VCS) to keep track of all my changes using separate branches.